 - 1. CHARM-EU students are changing location from one phase to the next phase with the purpose of achieving the programme learning outcomes and developing their transversal skills. - 2.
 Mobility is an integral component of the Joint Degree Programme.
-Therefore, all students are expected to participate in a phase mobility to at least one CHARM-EU university other than the one they start at in Phase 1. - a.
+Therefore, all students must do a phase mobility in Phase 2. - a.
 Phase mobility starts at the starting date and ends on the final date of the given phase. - b.
-All students describe in their personal goals how they are going to use the mobility to achieve one or more parts of the PLO and/or MLO.
-Mentors can provide support to students on this. - 3.
+All students describe in their personal development plan how they are going to use the mobility to achieve one or more parts of the PLO and/or MLO.
+Mentors supportstudents on this. - 3.
 The JVAO and local Erasmus Offices will provide administrative support for the physical mobility of students.

-4. Exceptionally, if physical travel for international mobility is not an option for the student due to inclusivity grounds, alternatives will be considered by the Joint Programme Board following discussion with the student and with advice from the CHARM-EU Diversity, Equality & Inclusion Office.
+Exceptionally, if because of unexpected circumstances physical travel for international mobility is not an option for the student due to inclusivity grounds, alternatives may be found upon request by the student and with advice from the CHARM-EU Diversity, Equality and Inclusion Office.
+These requests need to be approved by the Board of Examiners after consultation with the Programme Board.